Intel-Media-SDK/MediaSDK/doc/mediasdk-man.md

 --- | ---
 `Header.BufferId`   | Must be [MFX_EXTBUFF_VPP_MCTF](#ExtendedBufferID)
 `FilterStrength`    | 0..20 value (inclusive) to indicate the filter-strength of MCTF.
 A strength of MCTF process controls degree of possible changes of pixel values eligible for MCTF; the bigger the strength the larger the change is; it is a dimensionless quantity, values 1..20 inclusively imply strength; value 0 stands for AUTO mode and is valid during initialization or reset only; if invalid value is given, it is fixed to default value which is 0.
 If this field is 1..20 inclusive, MCTF operates in fixed-strength mode with the given strength of MCTF process.
 At runtime, value 0 and values greater than 20 are ignored.
-`Overlap`           | Turn off or turn on overlap during motion estimation/compensation.
-See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
-`BitsPerPixelx100k` | Carries information of a compressed bitstream which is a result of an encoding process followed after MCTF (if any); actual average number of bits spent per pixel in the compressed bitstream is derived as BitsPerPixelx100k divided by 100000.0.
-MCTF process may use this information as an additional hint to optimize filtering process for particular encoding applied afterwards.
-`Deblocking`        | Turn off or turn on deblocking filter within MCTF process.
-See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
-`TemporalMode`      | See the `MCTFTemporalMode` enumerator for values of this option.
-These modes are all different both in terms of quality improvements and performance; in general, 4-reference filtering provides highest quality while 1-reference filtering provides highest speed; spatial filtering process is essentially different as it does not use any processing between frames; thus it provides lowerest memory footprint.
-`MVPrecision`       | Determines how precise motion compensation process is.
-See the `MVPrecision` enumerator for values of this option; integer and quarter-pixel are supported.

 **Change History**

 This structure is available since SDK API 1.26.

-The SDK API **TBD** adds `Overlap`, `BitsPerPixelx100k`, `Deblocking`, `TemporalMode` and `MVPrecision` fields.

 ## <a id='mfxExtVPPDetail'>mfxExtVPPDetail</a>